Teaching ESOL to Adults with Limited Literacy (TEALL) Certificate

 Judy Trupin is the director of the TESLA Certificate program and lead ESOL professional developer for the LAC.
 She has been teaching in the TESLA certificate program since 2009 and created the TEALL program in 2014.
-An ESOL adult educator for more than 20 years as a teacher, curriculum developer, trainer, and administrator.
-She has taught all levels of ESOL from literacy through advanced.
-Currently, she is an ESOL professional developer at the LAC where she leads workshops, curriculum development projects, and the LAC’s TESLA and TEALL certificate programs.
-She also teaches in the Queens Public Library ESOL program, where she wrote a health literacy curriculum for ESOL beginners and developed an ESOL computer literacy curriculum.
-A national trainer for the BEST Plus assessment, holds New York State K-12 ESOL certification and an M.S. in TESOL and is co-author of chapters in two publications: New Ways in Teaching Adults and New Ways in Teaching Content-Based Instruction.
+An ESOL adult educator for more than 25 years, and has worked as a teacher, curriculum developer, trainer, and administrator.
+She has taught all levels of ESOL from basic literacy through advanced.
+Currently, Judy is the lead ESOL professional developer at the LAC where she conducts workshops and curriculum development projects, and leads the LAC’s TESLA and TEALL certificate programs.
+Judy is a nationally certified trainer for the BEST Plus assessment, holds New York State K-12 ESOL certification and an M.S. in Teaching ESOL, and is co-author of chapters in two publications: New Ways in Teaching Adults and New Ways in Teaching Content-Based Instruction.

 To learn more about the content of the TEALL course, please contact Judy Trupin at 212.803.3348 or firstname.lastname@example.org

 The LAC Academy's online learning platform, Moodle, offers participants the opportunity to build on their digital literacy skills.
 Skills covered in Modules 1, 2, and 4 of this assessment are particularly important in an online learning environment.
 Each module begins with very basic tasks, but stick with it, they get more challenging!
 Assess your Digital Literacy skills here